-The 12-month programme includes core courses, optional courses, professionalizing activities, and the writing of a LL.M paper.
+The 12-month programme, in English, includes core courses, optional courses, opportunities for professional experiences, the writing of a LL.M paper.
+An optional course may be given in French in the 2016-2017 academic year.

 |»||Core Courses cover all branches of international law applicable to armed conflicts: Public International Law International Humanitarian Law, International Human Rights Law, International Refugee Law and International Criminal Law.
 These courses are taught in English.
 They are completed by tutorials given both in English and in French by the Academy’s teaching assistants.|